NWT Homeschool Funding: How the DEA Reimbursement System Works

 Plan major curriculum purchases at the start of the year.
 If you know you want a full math program or a science kit, buy it in September when the year starts, not in March when the budget may already be exhausted or close limits.

 Submit claims promptly.
-Some DEAs have submission deadlines during the year, not just at year end.
-Quarterly submission means you know your running balance and can adjust purchasing decisions accordingly.
+Follow your DEA's current submission deadlines rather than assuming that claims can wait until year end.
+This lets you know your running balance and adjust purchasing decisions accordingly.

 Ask about carryforward rules.
-Some boards allow unspent allocation to roll forward; others do not.
+Local policy determines whether an unspent allocation can roll forward.
 Knowing this in advance prevents leaving money on the table.

 Coordinate with your portfolio documentation.
 Your expense claims should be consistent with your educational plan.
 If your plan says you are following a specific math curriculum and you submit receipts for a different one, it creates confusion.
 Keep your curriculum plan and your expense records aligned.